Yamilemon/Kirikiroid2Yuri/readme.md

 (build from souce, beta version)

+major:

 - title path button click position is not correct
 - crash in game menu form
 - game alert window button can not click
 - member GdiPlus does not exist
 - global preference can not save

+minor:

+- android studio buildDir not worked and it make dir at root

 ## 5. Todo